wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/install.markdown

 ### if you already have a node

-⚠️ **follow this instructions if you only have Bitcoin installed** ⚠️

 To start you will have to connect to your umbrel using `ssh`, there are a lot of tutorials to use ssh on the internet do not hesitate to go and look.

 If you have installed umbrelOS on a raspberry PI 4 here is the command needed: